-4.38 All Departmental Planning documents which will continue to be treated as material considerations during the transitional period (or as the case may be after the expiry of the transitional period) are listed on the Department's website.
-LDP Papers and Workshops have evaluated the above policies, as to their suitability for inclusion in the LDP Plan Strategy.
+4.38 All Departmental planning documents which will continue to be treated as material considerations during the transitional period (or as the case may be after the expiry of the transitional period) are listed on the Department's website.
+Paper 2 of this Workshop evaluates the above policies, as to their suitability for inclusion in the LDP Plan Strategy.